berkley4/ungoogled-chromium-debian/.github/README.md

 ___Build system___

 - Built with upstream google clang/llvm binaries (auto-downloaded during build setup)
-- A bit more robust in general eg rebuilds should be faster and less error prone
+- Rebuilds should be faster and less error prone
 - All patching is handled by debian - ungoogled patches are merged with the debian patches during build setup
-- Built with a chromium git tree instead of tarball releases
+- The deb releases are built with a chromium git checkout (downloading tarball releases is also supported)
 - Debug optimisation is now handled by building with -fdebug-types-section versus using dwz post build
 - Several other fixes and improvements